 The Developer documentation includes sample code, links to reference material and, most useful for anyone switching from another language, videos from the Swift 3.0 update at 2016's Worldwide Developers' Conference.

-Put your commute to good use by working your way though the free Swift Programming Language book from the iBooks Store.
+Put your commute to good use by working your way through Apple's new, free Swift programming materials available from the iBooks Store.

 Try an online course